 Tandoori Den

-A local institution in Melbourne’s east, Tandoori Den has been serving consistently brilliant and authentic North Indian cuisine since opening 40 years ago in 1981, and in 2023 it still holds true.
+A local institution in Melbourne’s east, Tandoori Den has been serving consistently brilliant and authentic North Indian food in Melbourne since opening 40 years ago, and in 2025 it still holds true.

 The menu is packed with vegetarian options and there’s a whole page dedicated to tandoor bread which is made fresh in-house.